We break down everything you need to know about your first trip to Chile

 I was born in Santiago, which as you probably know, is the biggest city.
 I lived there until I was 18 and have been coming back since I left, quite often.
 I could say the city has changed a lot in recent years – the Chilean economy has grown since the 90s a lot, and therefore every time I go back to visit, you can see the changes, especially after a full year away, there’s a new huge building where there used to be nothing.

-What are some of your favorite things to do when you’re at home?
+What are some of your favourite things to do when you’re at home?

 What are a few things about Chile that you think first-time visitors wouldn't expect?